 Treat yourself to excellent food and cook Cambodian tonight!

 For this recipe, they sent me Lemongrass Paste and California Chili Powder.
-With this affiliate link, the products can be easily ordered online.
 They are FANTASTIC.
 You will certainly want them in your arsenal of spices and seasonings.

 Creamy Pineapple Soup is an exotic dish that is easy to prepare.